top of page

 Distracted Driving

 Distracted driving can be any activity that takes a driver’s attention away from the roadway.
 Distractions can include anything from texting, talking on a mobile device, using social media, eating, drinking, putting on makeup, shaving, reading, programming a navigation system, watching a video, adjusting the radio, and even talking to passengers.
-Although believed to be greatly underreported, distracted driving crashes were reported in 77,827 total crashes, 235 fatal crashes and 1,921 suspected serious injury crashes in the North Central Texas region from 2016-2020.
+Although believed to be greatly under-reported, as of late May, distracted driving crashes were reported in 76,750 total crashes, 240 fatal crashes and 1951 suspected serious injury crashes in the NCTCOG region from 2018 – 2022.

 Wrong Way Driving